-Alabama Social Security Disability Attorneys
+Social Security Disability Attorneys in Huntsville AL

 It has been estimated that about 30% of people entering the workforce today will become temporarily or permanently disabled before they reach retirement age.
 Over 2.5 million people apply for Social Security disability benefits each year, and the Social Security Administration is looking for any possible way to deny each of those applications.
 The simple fact of the matter is this: the vast majority of SSDI and SSI claimants will have no idea how to properly and thoroughly prepare a disability case for a hearing, whereas our attorneys have a high level of familiarity and expertise with Social Security rules and regulations.
-If you have already received your disability denial, you shouldn’t be surprised or discouraged.
+If you have already received your disability denial in Alabama, you shouldn’t be surprised or discouraged.
 Statistically, 70% of all Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) claims, represented or otherwise, are denied at the initial application stage.
 What does this mean for SSDI and SSI applicants who are disabled and need help?
 They should learn everything they can about the benefit approval system to better their chances of winning, with or without the help of a disability attorney or lawyer.

 Frequently, people who are injured or otherwise become disabled and are unable to continue working in their current job begin looking into SSDI and SSI as a means of obtaining short-term, long-term or even permanent income.
 The SSDI and SSI application, appeal and hearing processes can be a bit complicated, so we have outlined some of the most common questions someone new to the programs might ask.
 The purpose of this site is to provide free information that, typically, is impossible to get from the person taking your claim for SSDI and SSI benefits.